padillla/padillla.github.io/about.md

 Hi, I'm **Rodolfo Padilla**.
-I'm a student at [UNED](http://www.uned.ac.cr/) in the [ECEN](http://www.uned.ac.cr/ecen/) department, where my studies include, computer science, physics, and sociology.
+I'm a student at [UNED](http://www.uned.ac.cr/) in the [ECEN](http://www.uned.ac.cr/ecen/) department, where my studies include, computer science, sociology and other stuff.

-I'm obsessed with robotics and space technology, and have engaged on the lifelong trek towards sustainable energy for those purposes. pa
+I'm kinda obsessed with technology.

-Currently working as a tech support agent, fixing computers and such.
+Currently working as Implementation Engineer at [GAP](http://www.wearegap.com/), also doing 3d printing and diy robotics as a hobby.
+I also like assembling embedded computers and such.

 I like to be constanly learning, web development mainly these days.
-I believe I am at the state to make a living by doing it and turn some ideas into reality.
+I believe I am at the state to make a living by doing it.

-I can currently code in HTML, CSS and Javascript.

-I can survive in Spanish, English, and a bit of German.

-This blog is a central place for me to publish my musings on programming, sociology, mathematics, philosophy, astronomy and all sorts of other fascinating things.
-In the unlikely case that the Internet cares about my personal development,  I also detail my quest to *live intentionally* through  periodic reflections and goals posts.
+This blog is a central place for me to publish my ideas on programming, sociology, mathematics, philosophy, astronomy and all sorts of other things I like.
+In the very unlikely case that the Internet cares about my personal development, I might post some progress in projects I am working on.

-I am also an electrician, I have vast experience fixing things, pretty much any device powered by electricity:
+I am also a certified electrician, I have some experience doing industrial automation, robotics and I'm very efficient at changing lightbulbs.

-* Computers
-* Smartphones
-* Home appliances
-* Industrial machinery and tools

 ### On the web